-This document establishes the policies of the South Atlantic Fishery Management Council (SAFMC) regarding protection of Essential Fish Habitat (EFH) and Essential Fish Habitat - Habitat Areas of Particular Concern (EFH-HAPCs) from threats associated with energy exploration, development, transportation and hydropower re-licensing.
+This document establishes the policies of the South Atlantic Fishery Management Council (SAFMC) regarding protection of Essential Fish Habitat (EFH) and Essential Fish Habitat - Habitat Areas of Particular Concern (EFH-HAPCs) from threats associated with energy exploration, development, transportation and hydropower licensing.
 The policies are designed to be consistent with the overall habitat protection policies of the SAFMC as formulated and adopted in the Habitat Plan (SAFMC 1998a), the Comprehensive EFH Amendment (SAFMC 1998b) and the various Fishery Management Plans (FMPs) of the Council.

-The findings presented below assess the threats to EFH potentially posed by activities related to energy development and hydropower re-licensing in offshore and coastal waters, riverine systems, and adjacent wetland habitats, and the processes whereby those resources are placed at risk.
+The findings presented below assess the threats to EFH potentially posed by activities related to energy development and hydropower licensing in offshore and coastal waters, riverine systems, and adjacent wetland habitats, and the processes whereby those resources are placed at risk.
 The policies established in this document are designed to avoid, minimize, and offset damage caused by these activities, in accordance with the general habitat policies of the SAFMC as mandated by law.
 To address any future energy projects in the South Atlantic region, the SAFMC reserves the right to revise this policy when more information becomes available.

-EFH At Risk from Energy Exploration, Development Transportation and Hydropower Re-licensing Activities
+EFH At Risk from Energy Exploration, Development Transportation and Hydropower Licensing Activities

 The SAFMC finds: